 Enhanced Momentum Strategies

-This paper compares the performance of three momentum risk management techniques proposed in the literature — idiosyncratic momentum, constant volatility-scaling and dynamic scaling.
-Using data for individual stocks from the U.S. and across 48 international countries, we find that all three approaches decrease momentum crashes, lead to higher risk-adjusted returns and raise break even transaction costs.
-In a multiple model comparison test that also controls for other factors, idiosyncratic momentum emerges as the best momentum strategy.
-Finally, we find that the alpha stemming from volatility-scaling is distinctive from the idiosyncratic momentum alpha.
+This paper compares the performance of three enhanced momentum strategies proposed in the literature — idiosyncratic momentum, constant volatility-scaled momentum, and dynamic-scaled momentum.
+Using data for individual stocks from the U.S. and across 48 international countries, we find that all three approaches decrease momentum crashes and lead to higher risk-adjusted returns, while the alphas from scaled strategies are distinct from idiosyncratic momentum alphas.
+In multiple model comparison tests, we show that idiosyncratic momentum emerges as the best momentum strategy.
+Finally, cross-country analyses relate momentum and constant volatility-scaled momentum returns to proxies for time-varying overconfidence, whereas idiosyncratic momentum and dynamic-scaled momentum are significantly less affected.

 JEL Classification: G12, G14, G15